Excerion/excerion.github.io/blog/_posts/2018-02-14-my-experience-at-FOSDEM.markdown

 After that, my friends and I parted ways.
 They went to Tool the Docs, while I wanted to go to the Retrocomputing room.
 They were going to restore a thirty-year-old Minitel server on an Apple II.
 Those things are from before my time, so this would've been my first introduction to them, except that the talk got canceled.
 I would not regret going there, however.
 The organizers filled the gap with an improvisation: they asked the audience about their own retrocomputers.
 The question that was posed was: "who has the oldest computer?"
 I had to contain myself, as it wasn't the right question.
 I heard something about [...].
 Then, another question was posed: "who has the greatest computer?"
 Bingo.
 I showed them my HP 100LX digital organizer.
 I had an opportunity then to briefly talk about it in front of the audience.
 You can see the footage [here].

 After that, I went back and forth a bit between Decentralized internet & privacy, and the retrocomputing room.
 I found the talks at the former room to be of lower quality.
-During one of the talks, there were some technical issues with the
+During one of the talks, there were some technical issues with the video projector, so a technician came in to fix it, and even though it was taking a while, the speaker just leaned back.
+She only continued the talk at the request of an audience member.
+I feel like that says something about how enthusiastic she really was about communicating the information to us.

 - Perfectly fine for less technical minded people.